8 Easy Seashell Crafts Every Mermaid Witch Will Love

 If you live near the water, beachcombing is the most magical way to gather your shells.
 Collect only empty ones, never a shell still sheltering a living creature, and check local rules first, since many protected beaches ask you to leave everything where it lies (a guide to ethical shelling is worth a read before you go).

 When the coast is far away, look close to home before you shop online.
-Dollar stores stock small craft shells through the warmer months, and thrift stores are quiet treasure troves of shell-filled vases and forgotten coastal decor.
+Dollar stores stock small craft shells through the warmer months, and Amazon has huge multipacks that are treasure troves waiting to have your magic applied to them.

 Whatever you choose, let a few shells truly call to you rather than gathering more than you will use.
 Once your collection feels right, the first craft is a gentle place to begin.